percona/pmm/docs/setting-up/client/mongodb.md

 - `PATHTOCERT`: Path to TLS certificate file.
 - `IFPASSWORDTOCERTISSET`: Password for TLS certificate file.
 - `PATHTOCACERT`: Path to certificate authority file.
+- `AUTHENTICATION-MECHANISM`: Authentication mechanism.
+Default is empty.
+Use `MONGODB-X509` for SSL certificates.
+- `AUTHENTICATION-DATABASE`: Authentication database.
+Default is empty.
+Use `$external` for SSL certificates.

 ## Check the service